-Employees: Sometimes, employees are hesitant to report sexual harassment or retaliation they have experienced for fear that they may get in trouble themselves.
+Employees: Sometimes, employees are hesitant to report Sex-Based Harassment or retaliation they have experienced for fear that they may get in trouble themselves.
 For example, an employee who has violated the consensual relationship policy and is then assaulted in the course of that relationship might hesitate to report the incident to Recipient officials.